Lemon-Filled Shortbread Cookies

 • 1 tbsp lemon zest

-To begin the cookie dough, first zest the lemon(s) and finely chop the zest even further.
-In a small pot, add the lemon zest and fresh lemon juice and bring to a simmer.
+To begin the cookie dough, first zest the lemon(s) and finely chop the zest even further and set aside.
+In a small pot, add the fresh lemon juice and bring to a simmer.
 Let this reduce to about 2 tablespoons.
-Once done, pour the mixture into a small bowl and let cool while you measure out the dry ingredients.
+Once done, pour the mixture into a small bowl and let cool.
+Continue on to measure out the dry ingredients.

 Step 3: Measuring the Dry Ingredients• 3 3/4 cup all-purpose flour